karel-brinda/MiniPhy/README.md

 [Mashtree](https://github.com/lskatz/mashtree),
 [ProphAsm](https://github.com/prophyle/prophasm),
 and [ProPhyle](https://prophyle.github.io).
-For instance, ProPhyle is not installed unless Protocol 3 is used.

-All non-essential dependencies across all protocols can also be installed by `make conda`.
+All non-essential dependencies across all protocols can also be installed at once by `make conda`.